 When you arrive at the double arches, there is an opportunity to scramble up some slickrock, which kids will love.
 This gets you directly underneath the pair of arches, providing an excellent vantage point to enjoy this unique feature as well as the Windows Arches across the way.

-At midday, you can find some rare shade by hiding under the shadow of the arches; a real treat, making this is a great place to stop for lunch or a snack while visiting Arches National Park.
+At midday, you can find some rare shade by hiding under the shadow of the arches; a real treat, making this is a great place to stop for lunch or a snack while visiting Arches National Park with kids.

 The walk itself is nothing to write home about, but the Double Arch is so impressive that it’s one of the best things to do in Arches National Park.